 As still mentioned, FoS are applied to decrease the chance of failure by capturing the uncertainties of all the given variables outside the control of the designer.
-In the design process the scatter of individual values and parameters is usually treated by using fixed deterministic FoS, which act as load increasing multiplying factors FoS and should be called, more correctly, Design FoS.
+In the design process the scatter of individual

 Personal Experience: A safety distance pays off ".